 A travel request is submitted in advance of travel.
 The request identifies all of the costs expected to be incurred.
 To the extent possible, evidence of the projected cost is attached to the travel request.
-The request is this approved be the Director of Federal & State Accountability or the Program Director of the specific federal program before the employees is approved for travel.
+The request is this approved be the Director of Federal & State Accountability, Director of Special Education Services, or Director of Child Nutrition as applicable or the Program Director of the specific federal program before the employees is approved for travel.
 Upon the employee's return from travel, within ten working days, the employee is to reconcile the travel request with actual charges and evidentiary receipts and other materials.